Imageomics/HDR-SMood-Challenge/pages/evaluation.md

 There are 2 phases.
 Each test data set is split into a development set and a final test set.
 1. **Development phase:**
 	* The provided training data contains:
-		- Images of all Species A subspecies: these images are considered "normal" (not anomaly) cases.
+		- Images of beetle specimens
-		- A signal set comprising the most common hybrid: these images are considered anomaly cases.*
+		- A metadata csv including SPEI values corresponding with each of the `event_id`s in the training dataset.
-	* The goal is to develop an algorithm to detect hybrid instances (the anomaly cases).
+	* The goal is to develop an algorithm to predict each of the three SPEI values for an `event_id` given the images of beetles collected during that sampling event.
 	* Upload your model: feedback will be provided on the development set until the end of the challenge; one submission is allowed per day.
-		1. Detect signal and non-signal hybrid subspecies of Species A.
-		2. Detect subspecies hybrids among the mimic Species B (Species B subspecies are mimics of the Species A signal hybrid parent subspecies).
+		1. CRPS values (see below for more details) will be returned for all predictions (you can calculate the scores yourself, but we will provide a scoring dashboard as well)
 	* Participants may submit _one_ score on the development sets to be displayed on the leaderboard.
 This score can be removed and replaced with a newer or better score as they choose.
 2. **Final phase:**
 	* This phase will start automatically at the end of the challenge.